 About the Teacher

 I have been flipping my classroom since 2011 and I am currently a huge fan of the EDpuzzle flipping website.
-I recently became an EDpuzzle certified coach.
-I am also a Remind connected educator and certified trainer.
+I am an EDpuzzle certified coach and a Remind Connected Educator and certified trainer.
 Ask me about either!
 I love to talk about science education.
 I believe process oriented guided inquiry learning (POGIL) has been integral in my classroom as well as cooperative groups.
 Sharing ideas and best practices with others is so important to me.
 Please feel free to use anything I have on the website.
 Be aware that many of the resources are "borrowed" and modified to fit my instructional practices.

 In my free time I like to run, practice yoga, knit, crochet, bake, and play with my French Bulldog puppies Ozzie and Ellie :)

-This year i am looking forward to hosting a webinar with American Association of Chemistry Teachers (AACT) about the flipped classroom in October.
+This school year I hosted a webinar with American Association of Chemistry Teachers (AACT) about the flipped classroom in October.
+I am looking forward to another webinar with AACT about POGIL this March.
 I will also be continuing to provide regional workshops with the POGIL project and hope to write and peer review more for AACT and the Journal of Chemical Education.
 I am looking forward to another adventurous year.